Countercurrents Annual Fund Raising

 Crowdfunding is a participative way of financing works you value.
 To crowdfund Countecurrents, we have developed a subscription programme.
 What is unique about our subscription programme is that unlike the usual subscriber based magazines , news papers or websites, CC will be available to non subscribers as well.
 Our subscription programme is only to raise funds for our survival and to set aside an amount for our future growth, ie, it’s not for profit.
 By our subscription programme, those who can contribute support or subsidize those who can’t pay.
 By paying you are helping CC to reach thousands of others who can’t pay.

 Countercurrents uses PayPal and PayUMoney to collect our annual digital subscription.

-Our annual subscription amount is Rs 1000 for Indian readers and $ 50 overseas readers.
+Our annual subscription amount is Rs 1000 for Indian readers and $ 50 for overseas readers.

-You can directly deposit the subscription amount in our bank account.
-Please put down purpose of payment as “Countercurrents Subscription”
+Those in India can directly deposit the subscription amount in our bank account.
+Please put down the purpose of payment as “Countercurrents Subscription”

 Bank:State Bank Of India (SBI), Ernakulam South Branch